-Butterbeer recipe – a copycat of the famous drink from the Harry Potter Book series!
+Butterbeer recipe – a copycat of the famous Hogsmeade drink from the Harry Potter Book series!

 People of all ages love this sweet, bubbly drink.
-Here I also share lot of DIY Harry Party ideas so you can bring a piece of the magic into your home too!
+You can try it at Universal Studios’ Wizarding World of Harry Potter, or brew your own Butterbeer for a Halloween party.
+Here I also share a lot of DIY Harry Potter Party ideas so you can bring a piece of the magic into your home too!

 Homemade Butterbeer Recipe

-I’m yet to meet someone who doesn’t love Butterbeer.
+I’ve yet to meet someone who doesn’t love Butterbeer.
 I’ve tried two Butterbeer recipes and I prefer this one by a long shot.
-The other one consisted of butter, cream, sugar, cream soda, rum flavor and it was just too much even for me.
-I love that this one isn’t overwhelmingly sweet and rich.
+The other one consisted of butter, cream, sugar, cream soda, and rum flavor and it was just too much—even for me.
+I love that easy Butterbeer recipe isn’t overwhelmingly sweet and rich.

-I’ve never had the real deal Butterbeer from the theme park but this is just what I’d imagine it to be like.
-So, in other words I can’t say it’s a total copycat recipe but no matter, it’s amazing!!
-And the best part – it’s so easy to make!
+I’ve never had the real deal Butterbeer from the Wizarding World of Harry Potter, but this is just what I’d imagine it to be like.
+So, in other words, I can’t say it’s a total copycat recipe but no matter, it’s amazing!!
+And the best part—it’s so easy to make!
 All you have to do is flavor the soda and whip together the toppings.

-For this years party we also had something like a Thanksgiving feast, sans turkey because I couldn’t find one this time year.
-So instead I went with ham, mashed potatoes and mom’s ham gravy, pumpkin cornbread with cinnamon honey butter, butternut squash and pomegranate spinach salad, corn, pumpkin cheesecake with salted caramel sauce, pumpkin chocolate chip cookies and apple pie (also, here is the recipe of the caramel apples or you can use the microwave caramel recipe which is also delicious).
+For this year’s party, we also had something like a Thanksgiving feast, sans turkey because I couldn’t find one this time of year.
+So instead I went with ham, mashed potatoes and mom’s ham gravy, pumpkin cornbread with cinnamon honey butter, butternut squash and pomegranate spinach salad, corn, pumpkin cheesecake with salted caramel sauce, pumpkin chocolate chip cookies, and apple pie (also, here is the recipe of the caramel apples or you can use the microwave caramel recipe which is also delicious).

 They always had those big feasts in the Great Hall so of course a big dinner is a must at the party!